 - How much is your budget for a new furnace?

 - How much are you looking to spend on monthly heating bills?

-- Do you have anyone in the home with respiratory ailments?
+- Does anyone living in the home have respiratory ailments?

-- What size system will you need to heat your size of home?
+- How big does the system need to be to heat your size of home?

-But have you ever considered your furnace efficiency rating?
+But have you ever thought about your furnace efficiency rating?
 Do you understand what it means?

-Service Experts Heating & Air Conditioning is here to help clear up any confusion with what the furnace efficiency rating is and what it means for your home and your budget.
+Stevenson Service Experts is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.

-Remember that this rating does not consider the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in every home is different – some good quality, some substandard, so the AFUE rating does not include this in their rating.
-If you worry that your furnace or duct system is not energy efficient, give Service Experts a call today and we will give you a free in-home analysis and help you determine how much more energy and money you could be saving each month.
+Remember that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
+The duct work in each home is different – some good quality, some substandard, so the AFUE rating does not include this in their rating.
+If you worry that your heating system or duct system is not energy efficient, give your Columbus installation experts